Ear Infections

 Swimmer’s Ear Treatment & Prevention

 Treatment for Swimmer’s Ear involves eliminating the infection by controlling the bacteria in the ear.
 You will be prescribed ear drops containing antibiotics, steroids, or other antifungal medications.
-Over-the-counter drugs can help relieve pain.
+Over-the-counter medications can help relieve pain but it is best to seek professional advice.

 Be sure to avoid water-related activities when treating Swimmer’s Ear.
 It’s a good idea to refrain from wearing earplugs or headphones, too.